Attano/l4d2-tourney-rules/rules_EQLeague.md

 #####7.1 Conduct
 Players are expected to conduct themselves politely and professionally during the match.
-Abusive or harassing conduct toward other players, spectators, or tournament administrators will not be tolerated.
+Abusive or harassing conduct toward other players, spectators, or league administrators will not be tolerated.

 #####7.2 Sound effects
 Players may not use console commands or radial menus to trigger